 No. There are no Teamable branded messages ever sent to any of your contacts.
 Most of the messages will go to personal email addresses of your contacts, with your recruiter CC'd on the intro, and appear like a regular piece of email, sent from your company email address.
 We do embed an invisible pixel in every email to help your recruiting team know whether the message was opened and whether a jobs url, was clicked on, as both are leading indicators of interest, and would let your recruiting team know to follow-up with the prospective candidate.

 Still have questions?
-Please contact our Customer Success Team.
+Please contact Support.